-- 169. In summary, this Planning Proposal seeks to amend the Hurstville Local Environmental Plan 2012 to address the 'Deferred Matter' status of the site and to achieve the necessary land classification, land use zoning, building height and floor space ratio to enable the future redevelopment of the existing Hurstville Civic Precinct in a manner that is commensurate with the current detailed Masterplan prepared for the site and generally in accordance with the previous Masterplan. - 170.
-It is recommended that the LPP support the Planning Proposal, subject to the recommendations in this report, for the following reasons: - 171.
+- 167. In summary, this Planning Proposal seeks to amend the Hurstville Local Environmental Plan 2012 to address the 'Deferred Matter' status of the site and to achieve the necessary land classification, land use zoning, building height and floor space ratio to enable the future redevelopment of the existing Hurstville Civic Precinct in a manner that is commensurate with the current detailed Masterplan prepared for the site.. - 168.
+The site is also not included in the Georges River LEP 2020 which is on public exhibition until 15 May 2020.
+The Schedule of Conditions dated 10 March 2020 to the Gateway Determination for GRLEP 2020 required that the Georges River planning proposal be amended "prior to community consultation to delete the inclusion of the Civic Precinct and Westfield sites.
+Insufficient information is provided to enable assessment of the rezoning of these sites for Gateway determination.
+Council is encouraged to pursue rezoning of these sites as part of a future planning proposal." - 169.
+It is recommended that the Georges River Council support the Planning Proposal, subject to the recommendations in this report, for the following reasons: - 170.
 The Planning Proposal will facilitate the realisation of long held aims of the Council for the redevelopment of the Civic Precinct for the purpose of providing new and/or updated community facilities including: - a.
 Community space including library, museum and gallery display areas. - b.
 Customer service centre, Council offices/chambers. - c.
 Flexible auditorium/function space for a range of performance presentation activities (500 seats). - d.
 Residential and commercial uses. - e.
 Cafés and a range of recreation, relaxation or study areas. - f.
-Basement car parking including underground parking for 1,200 vehicles including 500 potential public car parking spaces.
+Basement car parking including underground parking for 1,200 vehicles including 500 potential public car parking spaces. - 171.
+It is also recommended that amendments should be made to the draft site specific Development Control Plan (i.e. the Draft Hurstville Civic Precinct Development Control Plan 2018) prior to it being placed on public exhibition as part of any successful Gateway determination.
+The amended DCP will be referred back to Council prior to exhibition. - 172.
+That the draft DCP amendments stem from the recommendations of the independent expert assessment of the Planning Proposal and the LPP and relate to urban design, public domain design, heritage conservation and traffic and parking.
+Specifically, it is recommended that the Draft DCP be amended to include/address the following: